senthilnathan01/Comparative-Analysis-of-ML-Models-for-Predicting-the-Daily-Sign-of-S-P-500-Returns/README.md

 # Comparative Analysis of Supervised Learning for Daily S&P 500 Directional Forecasting

+## TLDR

+* Built and back-tested a machine learning signal generator for algorithmic trading, forecasting S&P 500 daily returns.

+* Achieved a statistically significant predictive edge with a 54% hit rate, a crucial margin for generating positive expectancy and long-term profitability in systematic strategies.

+* Implemented K-Fold cross-validation and Grid Search to optimize model robustness and tune SVM hyperparameters.

+* Analyzed model bias, inferring from the confusion matrix that the edge was primarily in identifying positive-return days.

 ### Project Overview

 This project develops and evaluates a machine learning framework to forecast the daily price direction of the S&P 500 index.
 Using lagged returns as features, a comparative analysis of several classification models (Logistic Regression, LDA, QDA, SVM) was performed.
 The framework includes robust validation via K-Fold Cross-Validation and hyperparameter optimization using `GridSearchCV` to build a reliable and statistically sound forecasting model.